cocos3d/cocos3d/README.md

 Adding Cocos3D to an existing Cocos2D Project
 ---------------------------------------------

-In addition to starting with a Cocos3D project template, you can also add the Cocos3D library to an existing Cocos2D application (for example `MyCocos2DApp`), to allow you to add 3D content to your existing 2D application or game.
+Instead of starting with the `CC3HelloWorld` starter application project, you can add Cocos3D to an existing Cocos2D application (for example `MyCocos2DApp`), to allow you to add 3D content to your existing 2D application or game.

-1. The first step is to use Xcode to create a Cocos3D static library subproject, and add it to your Cocos2D Xcode project, as follows:
+1. The first step is to add the Cocos3D Static Library project as a subproject to your Cocos2D Xcode project, as follows:

-	1. Open Xcode, and, in the menu bar, choose `File->New->Project...`.
-In the dialog box that opens, select the *Cocos3D Static Library* project template from the *Cocos3D* group of either the iOS or OSX templates.

-	2. Name your new Xcode project *cocos3d*, and save it to the `MyCocos2DApp/MyCocos2DApp/Libraries` folder within your Cocos2D app.
+	1. Copy the `Projects/CC3StatLib` folder from the Cocos3D distribution to the `MyCocos2DApp/MyCocos2DApp/Libraries` folder within your Cocos2D app.

-	3. Close the `cocos3d.xcodeproj` Xcode project that you just created.

-	4. Open your `MyCocos2DApp.xcodeproj` Xcode project.
+	2. Open your `MyCocos2DApp.xcodeproj` Xcode project.

-	5. Drag the new Cocos3D static library Xcode subproject at `MyCocos2DApp/MyCocos2DApp/Libraries/cocos3d/cocos3d.xcodeproj` to the `MyCocos2DApp/Libraries` group in the *Project Navigator* panel of your `MyCocos2DApp` Xcode project.
+	3. Drag the Cocos3D static library Xcode subproject at `MyCocos2DApp/MyCocos2DApp/Libraries/CC3StatLib/cocos3d-iOS.xcodeproj` to the `Libraries` group in the *Project Navigator* panel of your `MyCocos2DApp` Xcode project (if you are building an OSX app, drag the `cocos3d-OSX.xcodeproj` subproject instead).

-	6. Drag the Cocos3D GLSL shader folder at `MyCocos2DApp/MyCocos2DApp/Libraries/cocos3d/cocos3d/cocos3d-GLSL`
+	4. Drag the Cocos3D GLSL shader folder at `MyCocos2DApp/MyCocos2DApp/Libraries/CC3StatLib/cocos3d-GLSL`
 	   to the `MyCocos2DApp` group in the *Project Navigator* panel of your `MyCocos2DApp` Xcode project.
 	   When prompted for the target to add the source code to, select the `MyCocos2DApp` target.
 	   Once added, these files will appear in the *Copy Bundle Resources* list on the *Build Phases* tab of the `MyCocos2DApp` target.

 2. Next, within Xcode, you need to tell your Cocos2D app project how to link to the code and components of the Cocos3D subproject: